hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

     \lambda_3^{NEW} = \lambda_4^{NEW} = \lambda_5^{NEW} = \frac{\lambda_3^{OLD} + \lambda_4^{OLD} + \lambda_5^{OLD}}{3}

-- Eigenvalues above the meximum theoretical value are left intact
+- Eigenvalues above the maximum theoretical value are left intact

 .. math::